Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Toeplitz matrix approximation

-This is a set of Toeplitz matrices which admit a Fourier matrix decomposition where each Fourier matrix is well-conditioned due to \eqref{eq:Fouriersigs}.
 Although this set of matrices may look strange, we argue that this is quite natural. \begin{enumerate}[(a)] \item The assumption that $1\leq |a_j|\leq 10$ for each $j$ is not restrictive.
 By rescaling equation \eqref{eq:Toeplitzmodel}, we can assume that $|a_j|\geq 1$, and hence, we are really assuming that $\max_j|a_j|/\min_j |a_j|\leq 10$.
-The number `10' has no special importance and only affects the other absolute constants that appear in this paper. \item Due to the Fourier matrix factorization of $\bfT\in \calT(n,r)$ and inequality \eqref{eq:Fouriersigs}, all $r$ nonzero singular values of $\bfT$ are in $[cn,Cn]$ for some absolute constants $C>c>0$.
-On the other hand, if we relax the minimum separation requirement, then $\bfPhi(n,\bfx)$ may be extremely ill-conditioned due to various results about Fourier matrices, see \cite{li2021stable,batenkov2020conditioning,kunis2020smallest,batenkov2021spectral,barnett2022exponentially,li2025multiscale}.
-While relaxing the assumption on $\Delta(\bfx)$ would be very interesting, doing so would greatly change the nature of this problem. \item Assuming that $\bfT$ can be factored as $\bfPhi(n,\bfx)\diag(\bfa)\bfPhi(n,\bfx)^*$ for some $(\bfx,\bfa)$ is not prohibitive since it is known that many Toeplitz matrices enjoy such a factorization.
-Any PSD Toeplitz $\bfT\in \C^{n\times n}$ with rank $r<n$ can be written as $\bfPhi(n,\bfx)\diag(\bfa)\bfPhi(n,\bfx)^*$, where $\bfa$ has positive entries, see \cite[Theorem 1]{cybenko1982moment} and \cite{suffridge1993approximation}.
-Note that a $\bfT\in \calT(n,r)$ does not have to be PSD since we do not assume that $a_j>0$ for all $j$. \end{enumerate} Having completed our justification of the assumptions on $\bfT$, we can now place suitable requirements on $\bfE$.
-Given that all nonzero singular values of $\bfT$ are proportional to $n$, we need to assume there is a sufficiently small absolute $\alpha>0$ such that
+The number `10' has no special importance and only affects the other absolute constants that appear in this paper.
+The dependence of these absolute constants on the condition number of $\diag(\bfa)$ is pursued here. \item Due to the Fourier matrix factorization of $ T\in \calT(n,r)$ and inequality \eqref{eq:Fouriersigs}, all $r$ nonzero singular values of $ T$ are in $[cn,Cn]$ for some absolute constants $C>c>0$.
+On the other hand, if we relax the minimum separation requirement, then $\Phi_n(\bfx)$ may be extremely ill-conditioned due to various results about Fourier matrices, see \cite{li2021stable,batenkov2020conditioning,kunis2020smallest,batenkov2021spectral,barnett2022exponentially,li2025multiscale}.
+While relaxing the assumption on $\Delta(\bfx)$ would be very interesting, doing so would greatly change the nature of this problem. \item Assuming that $T$ has a Fourier matrix factorization is not prohibitive since it is known that many Toeplitz matrices enjoy such a factorization.
+Any PSD Toeplitz $ T\in \C^{n\times n}$ with rank $r<n$ can be written as $\Phi_n(\bfx)\diag(\bfa)\Phi_n(\bfx)^*$, where $\bfa$ has positive entries, see \cite[Theorem 1]{cybenko1982moment} and \cite{grenander1958toeplitz,suffridge1993approximation} for related results.
+Note that a $ T\in \calT(n,r)$ does not have to be PSD since we do not assume that $a_j>0$ for all $j$.
+There is an analogous factorization result for Hankel matrices \cite[Theorem 3.1.1]{hall1967combinatorial}. \end{enumerate} Having completed our justification of the assumptions on $ T$, we can now place suitable requirements on $ E$.
+Given that all nonzero singular values of $ T$ are proportional to $n$, we need to assume there is a sufficiently small absolute $\alpha>0$ such that